jtorral/pgpoolTutorial/WATCHDOG.md

-## What is needed for a failover to occur.
+## What is needed for a failover to occur